easy-node-pro/findora-validator-scripts/README.md

-# findora-validator-scripts
-Findora Validator Script Repo!

-## Findora Node Scripts
+# Findora Validator Node Scripts by EasyNode.PRO
 Below are our versions of findora scripts with upgrades.

 ## Findora Installer - easy_install.sh